Axway/amplify-central/content/en/docs/amplify_relnotes/2024nov_amplify.md

 * **Track an invoice**

   (NEW FEATURE, PROVIDER EXPERIENCE)<br />
   When the Marketplace is configured with a billing provider, you can now track the status of all consumer invoices on the **Invoices screen**.
 This page enables providers to monitor consumer payments and ensure timely follow-ups on overdue accounts.
 You can quickly check the invoice status, amount, due date and more.
 Using the filtering by invoice status option (e.g Paid, Past Due) you can easily locate outstanding invoices that need attention or confirm payment on recently paid invoices.
 You can refine your view with **Created** and **Due Date** filters to see invoices generated or due within a specific time frame.
 To access the Invoices page, navigate to your platform organization, Marketplace -> Invoices.
 You will need either a Central Admin or Catalog Manager role to be able to access this feature.

+* **Edit an active plan**

+  (ENHANCEMENT, PROVIDER EXPERIENCE)<br />
+  A new feature enhancement has been added to the product plans to allow users to **edit active plans**, enabling grater flexibility and control over plan management.
+With this update, you can:
+  * **Add new API resources** to an existing quota definition.
+  * **Create a new quota** to accomodate additional resources.
+  * **Remove corrupted resources** from the plan to ensure accuracy and valid plan entitlements.

+  **Limitations**:
+   * Plan **pricing** cannot be modified.
+   * The **quota model** remains fixed and cannot be adjusted.

 ## November 6, 2024